NOTE: Analysis is mixed in with the relation of

-D. watches (35) Janey take Cooper-Dougie's empty coffee cup away from and (36) says he has an idea.
-(37-41) He goes out, returns with a red mug (42) and takes it out to Cooper-Dougie, (43) saying, "Brought you aa fresh one, Mr. Jones."
+D. watches (35) Janey take Cooper-Dougie's empty coffee cup away from him and (36) says he has an idea.
+(37-41) He goes out, returns with a red mug (42) and takes it out to Cooper-Dougie, (43) saying, "Brought you a fresh one, Mr. Jones."
 He carries the old cup back to the office.
 (44-46) They bag it and give it to a sergeant (47) "to be sent off for prints and DNA".
 The sergeant informs, (48) "Hey, I was just coming to tell you that those palm prints came back off that gun.
 Our old friend Ike the Spike.
 And we just got a 20 on him at an off-Strip motel.
 Smiley says, "Ike the Spike finally fucked himself."
 T says, "Hey, let's join the fun.
-(49) As they exit to go get Ike, the Fuscos tell the sarge to let the Jonses go and he says, as to the red cup, he needs to "log this first".
+(49) As they exit to go get Ike, the Fuscos tell the sarge to let the Jonses go.
+He says, referring to the red cup, he needs to "log this first".

 (50) Go to Cooper-Dougie draining his coffee cup.
 He stares into a corner and it seems he is staring at (51-52) the flag.